The Bolsheviks were born out of Russia’s Social Democrat Party. When the party split in 1903, the Bolsheviks only had one obvious leader – Lenin.

 - The Mensheviks formed the minority of the Socialist Democrat Party when they split in 1903.
 Lenin had called for a small tightly knit elite who…

-- The Bolsheviks in power When the Bolsheviks seized power in Petrograd in November 1917, they faced many problems.
-Not least was the fact that the…
+- When the Bolsheviks seized power in Petrograd in November 1917, they faced many problems.
+Not least was the fact that the Bolsheviks only controlled a…

 - Political Reforms of 1919 Lenin was a great believer that political reforms had to accompany economic reforms.
 During the civil war, the Bolsheviks had to…